 These are just a few examples to get your thought processes going.
 Are there any questions that stand out to you more than others?
-If you were the prospect in this situation, how receptive would you be?
+How receptive would you be if you were the prospect in this situation?
 There are endless questions you can ask — and ones that will become your thing, so don’t be afraid to venture into what aligns with you.

 If you don’t ask, how will you know?

-When you promote or create curiosity as part of your company culture, you often see amazing results.
-Not only does curiosity promote an active mind, but it has the power to deliver results and solutions like you’ve never imagined.
+You often see excellent results when you promote or create curiosity as part of your company culture.
+Not only does curiosity stimulate an active mind, but it has the power to deliver results and solutions as you’ve never imagined.

-When the mind is curious it takes on the world.
+When the mind is curious, it takes on the world.
 Think about when you were a young child and how you saw everything around you.
 At times, it’s as if your mind didn’t stop moving.
-In your business, you need team members who observe the world around them, too.
+In your business, you need team members who also observe the world around them.

 From inner brand issues to putting customer needs first, taking the world in allows you (and them) to see the bigger picture.
 While so many people spend time in the weeds and getting slammed with the details, curious people see the bigger picture and then work on the details.